KenPowerClassroom/SoftwareEngineeringforGamesI/softwareDevelopmentLifeCycle.md

 An SLDC is a way to organise, sequence and prioritise these workphases.

 It't might seem natural that an SLDC follow the same waterfall pattern as the house building example given earlier.
-But it turns out that tere are better ways of doing things.
+But it turns out that there are better ways of doing things.

 # Overview of different SDLC philosophies